Counting multiple graphs in generalized Tur\'an problems: The uncolored variant

 \begin{claim} We have $x\le y$ and $x'\le y'$. \end{claim}

-\begin{proof} First we show a simple argument that works in case $n$ is even, and afterwards we show how to improve it for the missing case $n$ is odd.
-We pick $M$ such that $v$ is not the isolated vertex at most $\frac{2n}{5}(n-4)|E(T_2(n-2))|$ ways by picking an edge incident to $v$, then an edge on the remaining $n-2$ vertices, and then a fifth vertex.
+\begin{proof} First we show a simple argument that works in the case $n$ is even, and afterwards we show how to improve it for the missing case $n$ is odd.
+We pick $M$ such that $v$ is not the isolated vertex at most $d(n-4)|E(T_2(n-2))|$ ways by picking an edge incident to $v$, then an edge on the remaining $n-2$ vertices, and then a fifth vertex.
 There is at most one $C_5$ containing that $M$, and each $C_5$ containing $v$ is counted this way exactly four times.
-Thus we have that the number of copies of $C_5$ containing $v$ is at most $\frac{2n}{5}(n-4)|E(T_2(n-2))|/4$, thus $x\le \frac{n}{2}(n-4)|E(T_2(n-2))|$.
+Thus we have that the number of copies of $C_5$ containing $v$ is at most $d(n-4)|E(T_2(n-2))|/4$, thus $x\le 5d(n-4)|E(T_2(n-2))|/4\le \frac{n}{2}(n-4)|E(T_2(n-2))|$.
 On the other hand, the same calculation in the Tur\'an graph yields $y= \lfloor\frac{n}{2}\rfloor(n-4)|E(T_2(n-2))|$.
 This finishes the proof of the first statement if $n$ is even.

 Similarly, we pick $M'$ by picking an edge incident to $v$, an independent edge, a fifth vertex, and finally connect the fifth vertex to an endpoint of one of the two edges picked earlier.
-There are at most two ways to pick that last edge because of the triangle-free property, thus we pick $M'$ at most $\frac{4n}{5}(n-4)|E(T_2(n-2))|$ ways.
+There are at most two ways to pick that last edge because of the triangle-free property, thus we pick $M'$ at most $2d(n-4)|E(T_2(n-2))|$ ways.
 There is at most one $C_5$ containing that $M'$, and we count every $C_5$ five times.
-Thus we have that the number of copies of $C_5$ containing $v$ is at most $\frac{4n}{5}(n-4)|E(T_2(n-2))|/5$, thus $x'\le \frac{24n}{25}(n-4)|E(T_2(n-2))|$.
+Thus we have that the number of copies of $C_5$ containing $v$ is at most $2d(n-4)|E(T_2(n-2))|/5$, thus $x'\le 12d(n-4)|E(T_2(n-2))|/5\le\frac{24n}{25}(n-4)|E(T_2(n-2))|$.
 On the other hand, the same calculation in the Tur\'an graph yields $y'= 2\lfloor\frac{n}{2}\rfloor(n-4)|E(T_2(n-2))|$.
 This finishes the proof of the second statement if $n$ is even or $n\ge 25$.

 Now we show how to improve the above bound on $x$.
 The improvement would work for even $n$, but for simplicity assume $n$ is odd.
 After we pick the first edge $vv'$ when picking a copy of $M$ or $M'$, let $G'$ be the graph on the remaining vertices and assume first $G'$ is not bipartite.
-Then a theorem of Brouwer \cite{br} shows that $|E(G')|\le |E(T_2((n-2))-(n-1)/2$ kb.
-Using this in the calculation decreases the upper bound on $x$ by $\frac{n}{2}(n-4)(n-1)/2$, thus it becomes smaller than $y$.
+Then the theorem of Brouwer \cite{br} we have mentioned earlier shows that $|E(G')|\le |E(T_2(n-2))|-\lfloor n/2\rfloor+1$.
+Using this in the calculation decreases the upper bound on $x$ by $\frac{n}{2}(n-4)(\lfloor n/2\rfloor-1)$, thus it becomes smaller than $y$.
 Similarly, the upper bound on $x'$ becomes smaller than $y'$.